jboss-switchyard/quickstarts/camel-netty-binding/Readme.md

 Karaf
 -----
-Instead of steps 1-2,7 above for JBoss AS 7...
+Instead of steps 1-2,7 above for EAP...

 1. Create a ${KARAF}/quickstarts/camel-netty-binding/ directory, and copy users.jks and roles.properties into it.